Table of Content

 Our Pakistani society is, unfortunately, one that is currently swarming with cultures and traditions that are not only inconsiderate but also two-faced.
-Our social media has been a big factor in promoting slim models as the most desirable women or the ones who deserve to have a stress-free, happy and a blessed life.
+Our social media has been a big factor in promoting slim models as the most desirable women or the ones who deserve to have a stress-free, happy, and blessed life.
 Does it really come down to this?

 Excess of everything is bad

 Overweight and obesity refer to the excessive fat accumulation in our body and leads to the build-up of diseases that we would ideally want to steer clear of.
 However, genetically many people are programmed to gain weight even if all they do is look at chocolate.
 So really, how do we disentangle the myths our life is riddled with?
 The answer is simple; live simply and modestly.

-Research shows that being overweight, and not morbidly obese (BMI>40), carries health benefits unknown to most of us, as well!
-While I am not a promoter of excess in anything, I for one am a foodie (prefer to have all that life has to offer me), overweight and HAPPY!
+Research shows that being overweight, and not morbidly obese (BMI>40), carries health benefits unknown to most of us.

 Benefits of being Overweight

 Furthermore, people with greater BMI also have low chances of developing chronic arthritis (present from a low of 14.8% in Pakistan to a high of 27.4%), especially males.
 Research conducted by the professor of the Lund University in Sweden was able to show a 63% less probability of developing chronic arthritis in overweight males.
 An excessive amount of visceral fat in the abdomen is able to induce the production of hormones that are able to create a protective bubble and prevent the onset of disease.

 Did you expect to be protected against dementia through your personal fat reserves?
 I didn’t think so either.
 Being overweight is considered one of the ways in which the brain is protected against the onset of dementia.
 And even when that isn’t enough, fat reserves help to boost the body for fighting off infections and diseases, against all odds.